 Make a pilgrimage to St Olaf's, said to be the smallest church in England.
 Sheltered by a ring of yew trees at the end of the Wasdale road, the setting is magical, with Scafell Pike (England's highest peak) towering above and Wast Water (England's deepest lake) covering the valley floor below.
 Services are held weekly in summer and monthly in winter.
 Befitting of its mountain setting, the church has close ties with the climbing community.
 There's a stained-glass dedication to climbers that died in WWI and the graveyard holds the remains of those that lost their lives on the surrounding peaks.View on map Visit site Visit the Smallest Church in England - St Olaf's as recommended by @Travelzoo_UK #LakeDistrict http://bit.ly/1EifC9F

 On the shores of Derwentwater and surrounded by mountains, Lodore Falls Hotel is the perfect place to relax and recharge your batteries.
 This 4-star Borrowdale hotel has a spa that offers massages, facials and beauty treatments.
-There are also indoor and outdoor swimming pools, an outdoor hot tub, a sauna, a gym and a tennis court.
+There are also indoor and outdoor swimming pools, a sauna, a gym and a tennis court.
 The AA-Rosette-awarded Lake View Restaurant serves up lunch and dinner, with an emphasis on local produce, while you can also explore the 40 acres of grounds, home to the waterfall that gives the hotel its name.

 Did you know you can now book a range of Lake District hotels directly through Travelzoo?
 Many offer exclusive extras for Travelzoo members.